Your cookie preferences

 Most of the big brands like BTVirgin Media, PlusnetTalkTalk and Vodafone have annual price increases set in their contract terms, which means you can't cancel your contract with them early for free.

-Others like Sky and NOW Broadband usually increase their prices too, but you can often cancel your contract early as a result without paying any exit fees.
+Others like Sky and NOW Broadband usually increase their prices too, but you can often cancel your contract early as a result without paying any exit fees, because they don't state an annual price hike in their contract terms.

-Some providers (HyperopticCuckoo, Trooli and more) don't have any price increases at all during the length of their contracts.
+Some providers (Hyperoptic, Community Fibre, Trooli and more) don't have any price increases at all during the length of their contracts.

 Find out which providers do and don't increase your prices mid-contract.